Growth Guidance

 Phase 1: The Foundation (12-18 Months)

 The goal here is Skeletal Engineering.
-We use expanders or limited braces to widen the jaw, correct crossbites, and ensure the airway is open.
+We use expanders or limited kids braces to widen the jaw, correct crossbites, and ensure the airway is open.
 We are preparing the “construction site” so the house can be built correctly.

 The Resting Period